 Well, many people in the U.S. get an average salary of $30,000.
 Keep reading for the whole breakdown of it!

 How much is $30000 an hour?

-Assuming you work 40 hours every single week of the year (52 weeks), you would be working 2080 hours per year.
-That would make a salary of $30,000 a year come out to about $14.42 an hour.
+Assuming you work 40 hours every single week of the year (52 work weeks), you would be working 2080 hours per year.
+That would mean that a salary of $30,000 a year is $14.42 an hour.

 $30,000 per year breaks down to: